bezumec82/ServerClientTransport/README.md

 ### Agenda
 This library is the implementation of transports for RPi.
 The idea behind library is to hide 'boost' library from client code completely.
-In all cases 'send' is the call that user does, and receive as truly asyncronous event calls for callback provided by user.
+In all cases 'send' is the call that user does, and receive as truly asynchronous event calls for callback provided by user.

 ### Compilation
 Script 'build.sh' is building project using necessary GCC.